trainline/environment-manager/overview/what-it-is.md

 ---
 title: What is Environment Manager?
 layout: overview
+featured: images/deployment-map.png
 weight: 10
 ---

-Environment Manager is a simple self-service web portal designed to help organisations manage AWS infrastructure at scale.
+Environment Manager is a minimally opinionated platform that enables continuous delivery of software components into Windows and Linux AWS environments.

+It features blue/green, canary and overwrite deployments; multi-tenancy support; a comprehensive API for scripting deployments into pipelines; as well as audit capabilities suitable for a PCI Level 1 organisation.

+Environment Manager provides 3 main facilities:

-The portal enables development teams to perform common infrastructure tasks themselves at a natural level of abstraction.
-This includes creating and refreshing environments, deploying applications, and managing load balancer rules.
+-	A simple website that enables development teams to perform common infrastructure tasks themselves at a natural level of abstraction.
+This includes creating and refreshing environments, deploying applications, and managing load balancer rules

-Environment Manager also provides a set of APIs for integrating these features into pipelines and other automation.
+-	A set of APIs for easily integrating deployment and management features into pipelines and other automation

-Finally, it includes operational and governance elements that improve visibility of environment status, deployments and infrastructure configuration changes.
+-	Operational and governance elements that improve visibility of environment status, deployments, security considerations and configuration changes